Jason Stryker

-Jason Stryker is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Jason Stryker is a character appearing in American comic books published by Marvel Comics.
 He is usually depicted as the mutant son of William Stryker and an enemy of the X-Men.

 Publication history

 Created by writer Chris Claremont and artist Brent Anderson, he first appeared in Marvel Graphic Novel #5 (1983).
 His character was later re-introduced in All-New X-Men #19 (2013) and was officially given his name "Jason Stryker" in that version.

 Fictional character biography

 At the time Jason's mother, Marcy Stryker, got pregnant, his father William was still a colonel and stationed on a nuclear testing facility.
 After the couple crashed their car in the Nevada desert, Marcy went into labor, forcing Stryker to deliver their baby.
 Marcy fell unconscious in the process and, upon waking up, she asked if the baby was fine, only for William to snap her neck.
 William saw his son's birth as a sign from God, causing him to turn into a religious fanatic that ensures the genocide of all mutants.
 However, Jason was kept alive and Stryker resorted to A.I.M. to treat his son's mutant condition.

 As an adult, Jason joined the Purifiers to continue his father's work and faced the original X-Men's time-displaced version.
 Jason was defeated and arrested by S.H.I.E.L.D.